An expat guide to healthcare and health insurance in the USA

 International health insurance for expats in the USA

-As noted above, if you are a tax resident in the United States, you must purchase health insurance approved by the ACA or you will be required to pay a penalty.
+As noted above, if you are a tax resident in the United States, you are no longer obliged to purchase a health insurance product approved by the ACA.
+You can take out the health insurance of your choice, ACA-compliant or not.

 You may want to consider local health insurance (which covers you only in the United States) or international health insurance (which covers you in other countries besides the United States).
 International health insurance is generally the most suitable option for the expatriate lifestyle.
 With this type of insurance, if you decide to seek treatment in your country of origin or another country for a particular issue, your medical expenses will be covered.
 In addition, if you move to another country after the United States, your international health insurance can follow you, unlike with local insurance.